 If necessary, install the system in a rack (refer to "Install the System into a Rack" on page 12), and connect the power cords from the power supply modules into a power strip or power distribution unit (PDU).
-SGI also recommends that you use an optionally available uninterruptible power supply (UPS) source.
+An optionally available uninterruptible power supply (UPS) can ensure power availability if primary power fails.